 It's no wonder why fans all over the country are falling in love with Kari and what she stands for.
-In her words, “Writing is how I react to life…good and bad, and with that, I can reach out to others.
-Performing on stage is the second step to how I react to life.
-It's where I leave everything.
-The one thing that I want people to take away from my shows is a feeling.
+In her words, “Writing is how I react to life…good and bad, and with that, I can reach out to others."
+Performing on stage is the second step to how she reacts to life..leaving everything on that stage.
+"The one thing that I want people to take away from my shows and music is a feeling.
 That's what music is all about anyway...to let your emotions take you for a ride.
 Those are the concerts worth remembering."

 Lead Guitar: Kerry Adams: